hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 ---
 ##Using Recurse function for graph traversals

-Remeber using the query for Level 2 traversal?
+Remember using the query for Level 2 traversal?
 Let's further expand it to traverse to another level,

 ```sh